dxatscale/sfpowerscripts/docs/index.md

 * Install SFDX CLI along with SFPowerkit Plugin
 * Authenticate an Org using JWT or Username/Password/Security Token
-* Validate a Unlocked package for metadata coverage
+* Create/Delete a scratch org
 * Install all package dependencies of an unlocked package
-* Run apex code analysis using PMD
+* Export metadata from an org for backup

 #### Deployment Related Tasks